muratkeremozcan/obs/vaulto/other/Quotes.md

 *   Business demands may overload teams with too much work, driving them to optimize for feature delivery.
 This is a terrible metric for success.
 It drives engineers to shortcut and so make bad decisions that end up with them going slower over time, not faster.
 Developers often try to please business by reducing the quality of their work.
 If you've ever given an estimate that didn't include testing or refactoring, you did this.
 *   Quality is a whole team responsibility.
 From a developer's perspective a significant part of that responsibility firmly sits with us; it is not something we can successfully abdicate to other people.
 If you see testing as somebody else's responsibility, QA as the gatekeepers of quality, your manager's job to tell you how much quality you can put in your code, you should think again.
 *   The first principal is that you must not fool yourself, and you're the easiest person to fool.
+*   **Murphy’s Law of Debugging:** The thing you believe so deeply can’t possibly be wrong so you never bother testing it, is definitely where you’ll find the bug after you pound your head on your desk and change it only because you’ve tried everything else you can possibly think of.
 * `this` keyword in JavaScript will burn you one day.
 Then it will burn you again and again and again.
 If Dante Alighieri were alive today, he would put writing object-oriented JavaScript among one of the first levels of Hell for sure. ![[Pasted image 20220316143024.png]]

 ## ACD